 - Learn about the environment and how to manage it

-Mrs Jordan coordinates Forest Schools.
-Some students who have completed Forest Schools also train to be Student Leaders and assist with our local infant schools on their Forest Schools programme.
+Mrs Jordan coordinates our Forest School programme email@example.com.
+Some students who have completed Forest School also train to be Student Leaders and assist with our local infant schools on their Forest School programme.